 You must be accredited by AUS-MEAT (or close to achieving accreditation) before you can apply for a licence to export meat or meat products.

 Complete the meat export licence application form (EX31).

-Post your completed form with supporting documents to:
+Email your completed form and supporting documents to: